Criminal law and the courts

 This is a key introductory OU level 1 module.
 OU level 1 modules provide core subject knowledge and study skills needed for higher education and distance learning.
 It will give you the foundation knowledge and study skills to study law at a more advanced level (OU levels 2 and 3).
 By the end of the module you will be expected to be working at the level required of first-year undergraduate students.

-You will be provided with the textbook Complete Criminal Law: Text, Cases and Materials (Loveless, Barton and Derry) and have access to a module website, which includes:
+You will be provided with the module textbook Complete Criminal Law: Text, Cases and Materials 8th edition (Loveless, Allen and Derry) and have access to a module website, which includes:

 - a week-by-week study planner